isl-org/Open3D/docs/tutorial/Advanced/headless_rendering.rst

 Headless rendering
 -------------------------------------

-This tutorial introduces how to save rendered images from terminal, named headless rendering.
+This tutorial introduces how to render and save images from terminal without any display device.
 This feature is experimental.
-Tested with Ubuntu 16.04.
+Tested with Ubuntu 16.04 environment.

 Install OSMesa
 ````````````````````````

-To generate headless context, it is necessary to install `OSMesa <https://www.mesa3d.org/osmesa.html>`_.
+To generate a headless context, it is necessary to install `OSMesa <https://www.mesa3d.org/osmesa.html>`_.

 .. code-block:: shell